Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 The slow sample was defined such that rotation period was slower than 20\,days, the effective temperature of the star was between 3000\,K and 7000\,K and the log surface gravity was greater than 4.0.
 The fast sample used the same cuts except the rotation period was required to be faster than 5\,days.
 In both cases, we used the \citet{mcquillan:2014} rotation periods to perform these cuts and ensured no KOIs existed at the time of writing.

 For the fast sample, we detrended the time series assuming a fictional orbital period randomly drawn from between 1 and 5\,days.
-This represents a worst-case scenario for our method since the timescale of intrinsic variations is similar to that of the intrinsic stellar variations.
+This represents a worst-case scenario for our method since these fictional orbital periods are nearly in phase with the intrinsic stellar variations.
 In the case of the slow sample, we draw a random orbital period from the same distribution, but here the intrinsic variations are expected to be much slower than the kernel width, which should lead to a more precise detrending.

 After detrending, we define the uncertainty on the phase curve points in two ways.
 First, we define $\sigma_{\mathrm{theory}}$ as being the uncertainty computed from a simple weighted mean calculation, thus equal to